syedumerahmedcode/java-functional-programming/javafunctional/notes.md

 // Assignment context
      Predicate<String> p = String::isEmpty;
-     Here we specify the predicate as an empty strinng .
+     Here we specify the predicate as an empty string .
      Similar to String p="";

 // Method invocation context